fibreville/minotaure_php/README.md

 ### WARNING

-⚠️ This software contains several vulnerabilities and the passwords are not secret at all!
+⚠️ This software may contain vulnerabilities.
 Use at your own risk.

 ### Purpose